Legislation and Rulemaking

 - Comments of the American Diabetes Association on the FMCSA Advance Notice of Proposed Rulemaking, (PDF) June 2006

-The rulemaking process will take several years, during which time the Association will continue to work to ensure that people who are qualified to drive commercial vehicles—all commercial vehicles—are allowed to do so and are not discriminated against because of diabetes.
+It will take some time for a final rule to be revised, during which time the Association will continue to work to ensure that people who are qualified to drive commercial vehicles—all commercial vehicles—are allowed to do so and are not discriminated against because of diabetes.